BalasundaramVi/Nebula-Front-End/README.md

 VueJS, Vuex, and Vue Router were all used for the front-end code.

+In case you want to get it up and running locally, you can also read the README.md found in /nebula-forum.
+The VueCLI has some really easy ways to see the inner workings of the app.

 Hope you like it!

 As always - feel free to contact me if you have any questions.